FaizalAbdulNazar/EDA-Using-Python/Readme.md

 Install Python and Jupyter Notebook.

-Open Weather_Data_Analysis.ipynb using Jupyter Notebook.
+Open Weather_dataset.ipynb using Jupyter Notebook.

 Follow the instructions and run the code cells sequentially.